General procedures

 NOTE: Mark the position of the clamp.

-Disconnect the power steering reservoir.
+Disconnect the power steering fluid reservoir.

 - Disconnect the power steering return hose from the power steering reservoir.